fudshuid/snulingcolloquium/content/post/colloquium3.md

 ## Moral Foundations Analysis of Korean words using Word2Vec: the Case of “Gapjil”
 ***

-The third colloquium held at the Department of Linguistics, SNU in Fall 2020 is "Moral Foundations Analysis of Korean words using Word2Vec: the Case of “Gapjil” " by Hyunseop Kim.
+The third colloquium held at the Department of Linguistics, SNU in Fall 2020 is "Moral Foundations Analysis of Korean words using Word2Vec: the Case of Gapjil" by Hyunseop Kim.

 ### Speaker: Hyunseop Kim
 <br/>